Wishing everyone a prosperous, fulfilling, and above all healthy 2019! Here’s my look back on 2018 and what’s (hopefully) in the works for 2019.

 Academic editing is my small contribution to this world of knowledge.
 It allows me to support you in getting your ideas clearly across, so that your reviewers, colleagues, professors, and general readers think about your ideas, and not get distracted by errors or missing logic.

-☑ Focus on non-native English speakers
+☑ Focus on multi-language authors

 - Write in correct English.
 Don’t give the reader an excuse to dismiss you that you’re not “good enough” just because your English isn’t perfect.